Insurance12 min read

 How to Verify the Rules Before You Schedule

 Use this guide for exam strategy, then confirm the current licensing steps with official sources before you pay for an appointment.
 Property and casualty licensing is state-administered, and administrative details can change even when the insurance concepts stay the same.
-Check the Oregon insurance department first, then the testing vendor candidate handbook, then the application path used after passing.
+Check the Oregon Division of Financial Regulation first, then the PSI Candidate Information Bulletin, then the NIPR application path used after passing.
 The NAIC state insurance department directory is the safest way to find the current regulator site, and NIPR state requirements can help you confirm post-exam application steps where NIPR is used.

 What to Master for Property Questions